A significant focus of the Arkansas Blue Cross and Blue Shield mission is working

 and programs that positively affect the health of Arkansans.
 Particular emphasis

-is given to projects affecting health care delivery, health care policy and health
+is given to projects affecting healthcare delivery, healthcare policy and healthcare economics.

 Projects must demonstrate strong community, regional or statewide support, such